 Round 9: rep round 3.
 Do not fasten off.

-I hope you enjoy making this crochet ear warmer pattern.
-It is an easy pattern for any level of crocheter.
-Now that you are a pro at headband making, why not whip up some of these quick crochet ear warmers for everyone you know?
+I hope you enjoyed making this crochet ear warmer pattern.
+I feel it is the perfect pattern for any level of crocheter.
+However, now that you’re a pro at headband making… why not whip up some of these quick crochet ear warmers for everyone you know?

 Connect with Us!

-If you have any questions, please feel free to contact me on my Facebook page.
-If you liked this crochet headband, then you might also like my other patterns below that are quite similar to crochet.
+For any clarifications about this free crochet headband pattern, please feel free to contact me on my Facebook page.
+If you liked this headband design, then you might also like my other patterns below that are quite similar.

 - Chunky Crochet Ear Warmer Pattern